Bramseyergordon/Bramseyergordon/README.md

 <h1 align="center">Hi 👋, I'm Ben</h1>
 <h3 align="center">An aspiring Bioanalyst from Massachusetts</h3>
+<h3 align="left">Welcome to my brand new Github.
+I have switched over from my college account as of May 2025.
+Follow along this journey with me </h3>

 - 🔭 I’m currently working on **Pokemon Price Tracker**